khloe-r/Git-Profile/README.md

 # GitProfile

-Github Profile viewer built using `Flask` for the backend and `HTML`/`CSS` templates for the frontend.
+GitHub Profile viewer built using `Flask` for the backend and `HTML`/`CSS` templates for the frontend.

 ## Features

-- Searches `Github API` for user profile and returns data in an easy-to-view format
+- Searches `GitHub API` for user profile and returns data in an easy-to-view format
 - Displays most recent repositories and other profile information using `Plotly` graphs
 - Includes error page when users are not found